andreyvit/ATExpressiveCollections/README.md

 TODO description.

-Remember that you can replace “id” with specific types in the block argument lists.
+Helpful hint: When using these methods, remember that you can replace “id” with your specific type in a block's argument list.

 ## NSArray